JerryLiu-96/Grays_Harbor_Storymap/README.md

 ### Sea level rise scenarios
 Sea level rise scenarios were downloaded from [NOAA Sea Level Rise Viewer](https://coast.noaa.gov/slr/).

-NOAA simulated sea level rise scenarios from 1 feet to 10 feet in 1 feet increments.
+NOAA simulated sea level rise scenarios from 1 foot to 10 feet in 1 foot increments.
 We also wrote code to simulate sea level rise scenarios at a finer scale based on Digital Elevation Model (DEM) available at [NOAA Sea Level Rise Viewer](https://coast.noaa.gov/slr/) in GeoTIFF format.
 The code is available in the `assets/shoreline.py`.

 > we write the code to simulate sea level rise also because we want to map the inundation under tsunami scenarios.